-- Be wary of “free to good home” and other newspaper ads.
-Most responsible breeders have waiting lists and don’t advertise in this manner.
+- Avoid “free to good home” and other similar ads.
+Most legitimate breeders have waiting lists and don’t advertise in this manner

-- Ask the breeder for references from other people who have purchased an animal from him/her.
+- Ask the breeder for references from clients who have recently obtained a pet from them.

-- A reputable breeder will interview you to make sure that you are going to provide an excellent home.
-The breeder should ask you for references.
+- A responsible breeder should interview YOU to make sure that you will provide an excellent home and to determine if he/she has a puppy or kitten that is a good match for your family, preferences and lifestyle.
+The breeder should also ask you for references.

-- Ask for the breeder’s policy about what happens if something is wrong with the animal.
-Most responsible breeders will provide some type of guarantee.
+- Ask for the breeder’s policy about what happens if something is medically wrong with the animal.
+Most responsible breeders will provide some type of guarantee or return policy.